HOUSING: On and Off Campus

 LIBRARIES AND BOOKSTORES

-The main research library that will be available to faculty and participants is the Marlene and Nathan Addlestone Library, which is a short stroll across Rivers Green from Blacklock House, the venue for the Institute.
+The main research library that will be available to faculty and participants is the Marlene and Nathan Addlestone Library, the venue for the Institute.
 The library is currently open from 7:30 a.m. to 2 a.m. on weekdays, 10 a.m. to 8 p.m. on Saturdays, and 10 a.m. to 2 a.m. on Sundays.

 Library enthusiasts might want to visit the Charleston Library Society, founded in 1748, and one of the oldest libraries in the country.
 The Library paved the way for the founding of the College of Charleston in 1770 and provided the core collection of natural history artifacts for the founding of the Charleston Museum (the first in America) in 1773.
 For a wonderful collection of used, rare, and local books head to Blue Bicycle Books at 420 King Street.
 The College of Charleston Bookstore at 160 Calhoun Street is run by Barnes & Noble.